wk45/wk45.github.io/index.md

 it allows prior information to be naturally incorporated into the registration process;
 and it can capture multiple modes in the posterior distribution, enabling exploration of multiple plausible warping solutions — a flexibility that traditional optimization-based methods cannot offer.
 <br><br>
 We have successfully <strong> successfully developed a Bayesian method</strong> for functional registration and signal estimation under noisy and time-warped data, providing greater robustness to noise by moving beyond the traditional Fisher-Rao framework.
+A short report on this work is available in this <a href="misc_pages/bayes_reg/main.html">link</a>.

 </div>